Riceneeder/linux_flutter_adwaita_templates/README.md

-# music
+# templates

-A new Flutter project.
+A new flutter adwaita templates for linux.

 ## Getting Started